Amit Shah’s war cry for 2019: BJP chief says Modi wave unstoppable, equates opposition to ‘animals during floods’

 On reservation, he said that the government will neither scrap the reservation nor allow anyone else to do so.
 He said that Rahul Gandhi is lying in his rallies that the government has scrapped the SC/ST Act.
 “Rahul Gandhi and others are saying that we are demolishing reservation for SCs and STs.
 We are in no way demolishing the reservation (policy),” he said.

-Watch video: Amit Shah addresses party workers
+Watch video: Amit Shah’s speech

 The BJP president’s remarks comes amid a controversy over the Supreme Court decision to dilute some provisions in the SC/ST Act.